keolo/keolo-com/content/tutorials/how-to-build-an-ehr/planning-discovery.md

 > 3. [Appointment Scheduling: Feature Requirements](#appointment-scheduling-feature-requirements)
 > 4. [EHR: Project Plan](#ehr-project-plan)

-Let's start with creating the [EHR: Big Picture Event Storm](#ehr-big-picture-event-storm) before creating the process-level [Appointment Scheduling: Domain Model](#appointment-scheduling-domain-model).
+Let's start with creating the [EHR: Big Picture Event Storm](#ehr-big-picture-event-storm) before creating the domain model and feature requirements.
 This will help us identify and understand all high-level events, interactions, and workflows, ensuring the main value streams and business processes are captured.

 ## EHR: Big Picture Event Storm

+> We'll employ Event Storming as the main collaborative technique for Planning & Discovery, to model and explore the complex business processes, by focusing on events that occur within the system.

+**Event Storming** encourages participants to visually map out key events, commands, and view models on a timeline, creating a shared understanding among stakeholders.
+It's particularly useful because it breaks down silos, facilitates clear communication, and highlights bottlenecks or inefficiencies, ultimately leading to more effective and aligned solutions in software development and process improvement.

 <!--
 ffmpeg -i big-picture-event-storm.mov -vf "fps=10,scale=720:-1:flags=lanczos" -loop 0 -an -vsync 0 big-picture-event-storm.webp
  -->